ellereeeee/blog-posts/2018-07-22 Behavior Delegation.md

 #### Mutual Delegation (Disallowed)

-You cannot create a cycle were two or more objects are mutually delegated (bi-directionally) to each other.
+You cannot create a cycle where two or more objects are mutually delegated (bi-directionally) to each other.
 If you make `B` linked to `A`, and then try to link `A` to `B`, you will get an error.
 If you made a reference to a property/method which didn't exist in either place, you'd have an infinite recursion on the `[[Prototype]]` loop.

 #### Debugged